 Above image courtesy of Steven Larson

 WHAT IS A TIFF?

-A TIFF, or Tagged Image File Format, is also a raster image file format (i.e. it is composed of a grid of pixels).
-TIFFs are typically uncompressed files or use lossless compression, resulting in very high quality images and, subsequently, very large file sizes.
-However, a JPEG that is converted into a TIFF will not have a lossless image quality—any existing file degradation will be carried into the TIFF, it just won’t continue to loose data as you edit and save.
+TIFFs are typically uncompressed files or use lossless compression.
+This results in very high quality images and, subsequently, very large file sizes.
+Note: a JPEG that is converted into a TIFF will not have a lossless image quality.
+Any existing file degradation will be carried into the TIFF, it just won’t continue to lose data as you edit and save.

 WHAT ABOUT JPEG 2000?

 Aww, poor JPEG 2000.
-It is, in fact, a superior version of the JPEG because it compresses with less degradation to the image while still producing a small file size.
-But this file format got stuck in a vicious cycle after it was released: tech companies and camera manufacturers didn’t want to update their products to be compatible with the JPEG 2000 format until it was widely used, but consumers didn’t want to use it until the format was widely supported.
+It’s actually a superior version of the JPEG because it compresses with less degradation to the image while still producing a small file size.
+But this file format got stuck in a vicious cycle after it was released.
+Tech companies and camera manufacturers didn’t want to update their products to be compatible with the JPEG 2000 format until it was widely used, but consumers didn’t want to use it until the format was widely supported.